Comparative Research Grant 2023

 • The paper should contribute to existing literature and add value to the Netspar research agenda.

-• Invitation to present the paper at a Netspar event.
+• Invitation to present the paper at other Netspar events.

 • Budget maximum of €20,000 (no budget specification is required).